lbormann/darts-caller/README.md

 #### *`-CCP / --call_current_player`*

-<p>The application will call playernames for certain events like 'you require' 'leg/set start' 'leg/set end'.
+<p> The application will call playernames for certain events like 'you require' 'legset start' 'legset end'.

 - '0' = call current playername deactivated